Manage access to lists

 • Adjust access settings under the Permissions tab.

-• Add themselves to any list, which makes it visible in their sidebar and grants full editing access.
+• Grant themself access to any list, which makes it visible in their sidebar.

 This setup allows admins to self-manage their visibility and control over all workspace lists, while keeping their main interface focused on the lists most relevant to them.